lmmx/polars-fastembed/README.md

 # Polars FastEmbed

-A Polars plugin for embedding DataFrames
+A Polars plugin for embedding DataFrames.

 ---